gruntwork-io/docs/_docs-sources/guides/style/markdown-style-guide.md

 ## Links

-Long links make source Markdown difficult to read and break the 80 character wrapping. **Wherever possible, shorten your links**.
+Use inline links within your document.
+This makes it easier for authors to see where a link leads in context.
+However, long links make source Markdown difficult to read and can break the line limit. _Wherever possible, shorten your links_.

 ### Use informative link titles